 Radiofrequency coil

 The radiofrequency bore coil shown on the right is used to excite the nuclear spins of the sample and detect the MRI signal.
-It features a birdcage design for high B1 homogeneity and is rated for a total peak power of 27 kW that translates into a high signal-to-noise ratio in the MR images.
+It features a birdcage design for high B1 homogeneity and is rated for a total peak power of 27 kW that leads to a high signal-to-noise ratio in the MR images.